Zasilkovna/virtuemart3/README.md

 In this field add Shipping methods that are allowed for this Payment method or leave it blank for all Shipping methods.

-Users, who modified the file `components/com_virtuemart/views/cart/tmpl/select_payment.php`  should also revert the changes to the original state for better performance:
+Users, who modified the file `components/com_virtuemart/views/cart/tmpl/select_payment.php`,  are advised to revert the changes to the original state for better performance:
 ```php

 	foreach ($this->paymentplugins_payments as $paymentplugin_payments) {